wescarr/veritas/README.md

 $ npx veritas encrypt --input=.env --output=./path/to/encrypted.json
 ```

-**Tip:** Use something like [direnv](https://direnv.net) to automatically expose your secrets when running the above command.

 To decrypt an existing file encrypted by veritas

 ```bash
 $ npx veritas decrypt --input=./path/to/encrypted.json --output=.env
 ```

+**Tip:** Use something like [direnv](https://direnv.net) to automatically expose your secrets when running the above commands.

 ## Motivation

 - ### Diffs

-  The problem other, similar libaries have is that they encrypt the entire contents of a file, making it opaque to diffing.
+  The problem similar libaries have is that they encrypt the entire contents of a file, making it opaque to diffing.
 It can be quite a cumbersome process to merge changes from another branch that updates an encrypted file that your branch has also modified.
 Multiple this by the number of environments you have, and ...
 I feel your pain.

 - ### Vercel